© D.C. Thomson & Co. Ltd.

 Artist Vandeput. © D.C.
 Thomson Co.
 Ltd Artist Vandeput. © D.C.
 Thomson Co.
 Ltd Artist Vandeput. © D.C.
 Thomson Co.
 Ltd Artist Vandeput. © D.C.
 Thomson Co.
 Ltd

 Readers who haven’t met Earl of Boote before, maybe under the impression that he is a bit of a pompous character.
 But there is much more to the Earl of Boote than this.
 A stauch defender of footballing values, he is for example, prepared to prevent players who consistently play dirty tackles that could cause serious injuries from taking part in playing professional football.
+He's also quick to deal with football hooligans in the crowd.
 Earl of Boote backed by a large personal fortune (that is, having plenty of money), has the necessary clout to be able to make things happen quickly.

 The following adventures of Gorgerous Gus from the first picture series are from issues 33, 35 and 36.